chris-33/quartersbrief/README.md

 ### Releases

-This project uses [grunt-bump](https://www.npmjs.com/package/grunt-bump) for handling releases.
-See there for detailed usage instructions.
+This project uses [release-it](https://github.com/release-it/release-it) for handling releases.
+Simply run `release-it` from inside the Vagrant VM and follow the on-screen instructions.

-- `grunt bump:major` for a major release
-- `grunt bump:minor` for a minor release
-- `grunt bump:patch` for a patch release
-- `grunt bump:prerelease` for a pre-release.
-(See also `prereleaseName` in [grunt task file](blob/master/grunt/bump.grunt.js).)

 ### Contributing and style guide